Bank Bali scandal: Botched cover-up and parliamentary inquiry

 Rudy was reluctant to discuss details of his journal with parliament, saying he and his family had received death threats.
 But he admitted to sending the journal on 13 August 1999 to a lawyer in the Indonesian Democratic Party of Struggle (PDIP), who later forwarded it to Indonesia Corruption Watch.

 On 13 September 1999, Glenn Yusuf was questioned by parliament and stated Baramuli had masterminded the scandal, repeatedly asking him to disburse the claims of Bank Bali and two other banks.
 He said Baramuli had tried to have him dismissed as IBRA chairman and replaced by Pande Lubis.

 Glenn confirmed Baramuli's accomplices included Tanri Abeng and Syahril Sabirin.
 He said Baramuli wanted to raise funds to buy votes in the MPR and had even discussed his calculations over how many seats a victory would cost.

 On 14 September 1999, Finance Minister Bambang Subianto also blamed Baramuli and Tanri Abeng for the scandal.
 However, local media noted that Bambang had been associated with Pande Lubis for 36 years and the pair had worked at state-owned Bank Bapindo, which collapsed in 1994 due to mismanagement.
 When made finance minister, it was Bambang who had brought Pande Lubis to work in IBRA under Glenn Yusuf.

-When questioned by parliament, Baramuli denied any involvement.
-"This is a conspiracy!
-These people are amoral – they only want to topple me, because it was I who made Golkar win [the 7 June 1999 general election].
+When questioned by parliament, Baramuli said "This is a conspiracy!
+These people are amoral – they only want to topple me, because it was I who made Golkar win (the 7 June 1999 general election).
 I always adhere to the teachings of the Prophet Muhammad, and I beseech Allah to forgive them for what they do."

 Next to testify was Tanri Abeng, who refused to answer questions.
-He was followed by Setya Novanto, who admitted to having close ties to Baramuli and Tanri, but he insisted most of the funds that EGP received from Bank Bali, Rp426 billion, went to an account held by Djoko Tjandra, while Rp112 billion went to Manimaren's textile company Ungaran Sari Garment.
+He was followed by Setya Novanto, who said he had close ties to Baramuli and Tanri, but he insisted most of the funds that EGP received from Bank Bali, Rp426 billion, went to an account held by Djoko Tjandra, while Rp112 billion went to Manimaren's textile company Ungaran Sari Garment.
 Setya claimed he had initiated the repayment of the Rp546 billion to Bank Bali.

 On 24 September 1999, the parliamentary commission of inquiry issued a statement naming 13 people involved in the scandal.
 There were seven government officials: Baramuli, Bambang Subianto, Tanri Abeng, Syahril Sabirin, Glenn Yusuf, Pande Lubis and IBRA deputy director Farid Harijanto; and six non-government officials: Djoko Tjandra, Setya Novanto, Kim Yohannes, Rudy Ramli and two other Bank Bali officials.
 The commission had wanted to name 16 people involved, but House speaker Harmoko and House Deputy Speaker Abdul Gafur – both members of Golkar – convinced it to drop three names: Marimutu Manimaren, Timmy Habibie and Hariman Siregar.
 They also wanted Baramuli's name omitted from the list, but failed.